Voronwe-the-guide/Zeitschriften/README.md

 This Software is licensed under GPL3

+For building the Software, Qt 5.15 is needed, which can be got from here: https://www.qt.io/download

+Additionally, OpenSSL is needed (I used 1.1.1g-win64-mingw.zip), which can be downloaded here: https://bintray.com/vszakats/generic/download_file?file_path=openssl-1.1.1g-win64-mingw.zip

 Beside this, I would like you to ask to use this software only in good mood and not for purposes which could harm people, animals, magical creatures or the environment.